What is Push ads? Push advertising 101

 What is push advertising?

-Push ads/push traffic/push notification advertising are essentially 3 different expressions to talk about the same concept.
+Push ads/push traffic/push notification advertising is essentially 3 different expressions to talk about the same concept.
 It’s a form of ads that are sent directly to the mobile or desktop of your potential and willful customer.

 The keyword here is willful.
 It’s worth mentioning because it’s rare enough in affiliation marketing to have your prospect actively choosing to receive such communications.
 It makes it all the more interesting because it gives you a much bigger chance of reaching a highly engageable audience.